Many Danes choose a bike as their favoured means of transport. Photo: Jesper Rais, AU Photo

 Getting around Aarhus is easy.
 You can travel with yellow or blue buses or with Denmark's first light rail - Letbanen.
 The yellow city buses can take you all over Aarhus from 05:00 to 00:00.
 There are also night buses on Fridays and Saturdays for doubled price.
 One-way tickets can be bought from a ticket machine on the bus (cash only) for DKK 22 or via the Midttrafik app.
 The only way to a buy a multiride ticket is through the Midttrafik app, where a 10-ride ticket costs DKK 195 or you can purchase a one-day-ticket for DKK 49.
 If you plan on taking the bus a lot in Aarhus, this could save you money.
 Please note, you have to purchase a ticket before entering Letbanen as you can't buy tickets in the light train.
 If you need to travel outside Aarhus, blue buses operate throughout Jutland and you have to show a valid ticket to a bus driver when entering a bus.

 DSB is the Danish railway network that connects all regions of the country.
 DSB offers discounted tickets on selected fares, called DSB Orange, which are considerably cheaper than the normal tickets.
 You can buy electronic tickets or paper tickets, which you can either print at home or collect at the station.
-For information on ticket prices and timetables, contact the DSB Customer Centre at +45 7013 1415 or book your tickets online or through DSB app.
+For information on ticket prices and timetables, contact the DSB Customer Centre at +45 7013 1415 or book your tickets online or through the DSB app.
 It is important that you purchase your ticket before boarding the train.
-Otherwise, you risk being fined up to DKK 750.
+Otherwise, you risk being fined up to DKK 1000.

 Rejsekort (Travel Card) is an electronic ticketing system for travelling by bus, train, and metro.
 Rejsekort unites the different transport operators, travel zones, ticketing systems, and discount schemes into a common system, which makes it easier for passengers to use public transport services in Denmark.
 Watch a video about how to use Rejsekort.